mtempleheald/journeyasdata/README.md

 - should not be tested for presentation (yet)
   - consider a snapshot library for this later on

-# Test setup
+# Dependencies and Test setup

 I like to keep dependencies to an absolute minimum and all of them as devDependencies:

-- svelte2tsx - used for [packaging](https://kit.svelte.dev/docs#packaging) components for use elsewhere (back-office tool?)
+- svelte2tsx - required by [svelte-kit package](https://kit.svelte.dev/docs#packaging) if including types.
+- @playwright/test - provides headless browser simulation for e2e tests
 - jest - test framework
 - ts-jest - allows jest to test TypeScript components
 - @types/jest - provides access to useful Jest types